HyperLife:

 Argyle socks in shiny cordovan loafers,

 tacky greenish print shirt, drab pants.
-Two hits of vodka, I notice,
+Two shots of vodka, I notice,

 while he composes.
 Is he traveling between SciFi conferences?
 He pulls